codeatlasHQ/codebase-visualizer-action/README.md

 Explore sample visualizations of well-known open-source projects in our [gallery](https://codeatlas.dev/gallery)!

+>**Note**: The codebase-visualizer-action is **currently in beta**.
+If visualisation for your repo fails for some reason, please consider opening an issue with a link to your workflow run so we can fix the problem!
 ## Usage
+To add Codeatlas to your Actions pipeline, specify the name of this repo with a tag (currently only @v1-beta is available) as a step in the `workflow.yml` file.

-In order to use this action, `Settings - Actions - General - Allow GitHub Actions to create and approve pull requests` needs to be activated!
-If your repo is part of a GitHub organisation, you need to enable this setting in the organisation settings first.
+`Settings - Actions - General - Allow GitHub Actions to create and approve pull requests` needs to be activated!
+If your repo is part of a GitHub organisation, this needs to be enabled in the organisation settings.

-To add Codeatlas into an existing Actions pipeline, add this repository as a step within your workflow.yml file like this:
+Add to `workflow.yml` like this:

 ```
 steps: